 These are two main examples of the most popular LLM inference software libraries that require manual installation and environment setup but can deliver the fastest possible tokens-per-second with the right configuration, especially for larger or batch-processed models, or on multi-GPU setups.
 Most of the “desktop-first” user-friendly solutions listed above, rely either on base or forked versions of one of these as the main framework managing the inference process.

-• vLLM – If you are dealing with advanced quantization formats like EXL2 or AWQ, or require specialized features like Tensor Parallelism for efficient multi-GPU use, vLLM is one of the best choices out there. vLLM offers the best support for both CUDA, ROCm, and Intel XPU devices, as well as Apple silicon.
+- vLLM – If you are dealing with production-style serving, high throughput, batching, or advanced quantization formats like AWQ, GPTQ, FP8, GGUF, compressed-tensors, and related formats, or require specialized features like Tensor Parallelism for efficient multi-GPU use, vLLM is one of the best choices out there. vLLM has first-class documentation for NVIDIA CUDA, AMD ROCm, Intel XPU, as well as Apple Silicon via the community-maintained vLLM-Metal path, but it remains mostly a Linux/server-oriented tool rather than a beginner desktop launcher.

 Real-Life Performance